 - The best estate cars for 2019

-- Practicality is key if you’re buying a new wagon
+- Practicality is key if you’re buying a new estate car

 - Our selection covers all budgets and lifestyles

 If you want the maximum practicality from your car without sacrificing roadholding or comfort, an estate is the obvious choice.
 Often taking up no more road - or parking - space than their saloon or hatchback siblings, a tall load area and folding rear seats can make all the difference for family holidays and trips to IKEA.

 What are the best estate cars in the UK right now?
 Parkers has gathered together the best small estate, the best value, the largest and the sportiest alongside some worthy alternatives in this high-capacity round up.
 For long distance drivers, the taller rear profile often offers better economy and rear visibility too; estate cars have benefits beyond loadspace.